jiakangyuchi/object-oriented-Language-Comparison/Comparison.md

     python: see the code part.

 * Reflection
-  * How is reflection used?
+  * How is relection used?

     See the code part.